MikeJonesBYU/movesense--server/README.md

 This is a server that analyzes with machine learning to look for meaningful data to be sent to a mobile application.

 ## Installation
+### Python
 To install all python dependencies, run
 ```
 pip install -r misc/requirements
 ```
+### Database
+This app does require a database support with sqlalchemy.
+Create a db_settings.py file to instruct the server how to connect to the database (following the example provided).
+Hypothetically any database sqlalchemy can interact with can be used, but the default for this project is postgres.
+To view more information about how to install postgres, visit [PostgreSQL's site](https://www.postgresql.org/download/).

 ## Usage
 ### Base Server